House of Dextra: Build Guide

 ID each motor

-Number motors 1-20 starting with the thumb's vertical motor as ID 1, working up and around each finger.
+Number motors 1 to 20 starting with the thumb's vertical motor.
 Re-ID via the Options menu in Dynamixel Wizard.

 -